ErikTakoev/Unity-AI-Context/README.md

 - **+-** — public getter, private setter
 - **~** — protected
 - **-** — private

+## Markdown Documentation Generation

+The tool automatically generates Markdown files that are easy for humans to read.
+They contain:
+- Structured Table of Contents
+- Inheritance information
+- Beautifully formatted context (Code Analyzer Context) with highlighted keys
+- Lists of fields and methods with their descriptions

+This allows using the generated documentation for both AI and developers.

 ## Support me and the project!